yuvalmGS/gigaspaces-wiki-jekyll/xap97net/event-listener-container.markdown

 ## DynamicMethod DataEventArrived Adapter

 The `DynamicMethodDataEventArrivedAdapter<TData>` is an internal class that is used by the `EventListenerContainerFactory`.
-This class dynamically creates a wrapper method over user methods that are marked with the depanlinkDataEventHandler attributetengahlink#DataEventHandlerAttributebelakanglink.
-If the user method has a return value which is not null, the wrapper is automatically written to the space, with configurable parameters (see  depanlinkDataEventHandler attributetengahlink#DataEventHandlerAttributebelakanglink).
+This class dynamically creates a wrapper method over user methods that are marked with the [DataEventHandler attribute](#DataEventHandlerAttribute).
+If the user method has a return value which is not null, the wrapper is automatically written to the space, with configurable parameters (see  [DataEventHandler attribute](#DataEventHandlerAttribute)).
 This adapter gives you the ability to write the event listening method receiving only the parameters that you need.

 Here are a few examples: